Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Sparse OFDMA Signaling

 At the receiver side, the signals from all the neighbors arrive after a reference frame start point.
-The receiver discards the first $M$ samples of each sparse OFDM symbol and collect the remaining $B$ samples as $\by = (y_0, \cdots, y_{B-1} )$, where $ y_i = x_{i+M} $, $i =0, \cdots, B-1$.
-If each device is assigned a unique tone, performing $B$-point discrete Fourier transform (DFT) on $\by$ yields a tone at the $b_{k}$-th frequency bin if and only if device $k$ is active.
+The receiver discards the first $M$ samples of each sparse OFDMA symbol and collect the next $B$ samples as $\by = (y_0, \cdots, y_{B-1} )$, where $ y_i = x_{i+M} $, $i =0, \cdots, B-1$.
+If each device is assigned a unique subcarrier, performing $B$-point discrete Fourier transform (DFT) on $\by$ yields nonzero at the $k$-th subcarrier if and only if device $k$ is active.
+The delay $m_k$ only affects the phase of the DFT value.
 Therefore, the signaling scheme~\eqref{eq:codeword} is sufficient to detect the active devices in a noiseless case with computational complexity of $O(B \log B)$ needed by the Fast Fourier Transform (FFT) algorithm.
-The delay $m_k$ only affects the phase of the DFT value, so we can uniquely identify the user based on its frequency.
-This important insight will lead to the signaling design for a general case.